-Our Local Organizing Committee is keenly aware of the concerns you may have about the Zika virus and other tropical diseases such as dengue and chikungunya due to the growing media attention around this subject.
-Like all tropical countries, Brazil has areas that favor the proliferation of Aedes aegypti mosquitoes.
-However, due to the country’s immense size and geographic variation, different regions vary widely in terms of climate, topography, and vegetation.
+Our Local Organizing Committee is keenly aware of the concerns you may have about the Zika virus and other tropical diseases such as dengue, chikungunya and yellow fever due to the growing media attention around this subject.
+Like all tropical countries, Brazil has areas that favor the proliferation of mosquitoes.
+However, the country’s immense size and geographic variation, different regions vary widely in terms of climate, topography, and vegetation.
 While dengue fever is more widespread in Brazil, the vast majority of Zika cases and associated fetal microcephaly are reported in the Northern and Northeastern part of the country, thousands of miles from Foz do Iguaçu.

 We have contacted the Department of Health in Paraná State, where Foz do Iguaçu is located, and they confirm that no locally contracted cases of the Zika virus or chikungunya have been reported to date.
 Click here to view their official statement/report (in Portuguese).

-While local cases of dengue have been reported, it’s important to note that the conference will be held during the end of the cooler and drier season in Southern Brazil (late winter time), with nighttime temperatures below the optimum range for Aedes proliferation.
+Although local cases of dengue have been reported, it’s important to note that the conference will be held during the end of the cooler and drier season in Southern Brazil (late winter time), with nighttime temperatures below the optimum range the proliferation of Aedes aegypti mosquitoes.
 The risk of transmission is therefore minimal.

 Beginning in December 2016, there has been a growing number of cases of yellow fever in Brazil; however, confirmed cases are confined to the states of Minas Gerais, São Paulo, Espirito Santo, and Rio de Janeiro.
 These cases have occurred mainly in rural areas, with most being reported from Minas Gerais.
 Nonetheless, you might consult with your doctor or travel nurse to see if a vaccine is recommended in your case.